madelinegarrett/Lab12-StatsSloths/README.md

 ggplot(data = corr_data) +
   geom_histogram(mapping = aes(x = corr_vals), binwidth = .001)
 ```

-2. Create Plots that Visually show result of these statistical tests on your two questions.

 3. Conclusion
 a.
 Use percentiles, summary statistics (max, min), and probabilites (p-values)